btcpayserver/btcpayserver-doc/README.md

 BTCPay is a tech-stack that glues lots of complex components into an easy-to-use and coherent interface.
 The software can be used by self-sovereign individuals as a way to run a full node at home with a full-node reliant wallet.

-Developers can build entire businesses and projects on top of the stack.
+Developers can build the entire businesses and projects on top of the stack.

 Enterprises can use it as scalable and secure back-end of their infrastracture without ever having to put a trust in a third-party.
 BTCPay Server is a [toolbox](https://www.facebook.com/kriptomedia/videos/vl.418099655731067/2898112140218815) with lots of tools you can use, it's up to you how you want to use it.

 ## Documentation